 How Dental Implants Work

 There are two parts to a dental implant.
 A titanium tooth root is surgically placed in the jawbone and overtime the bone grows around the root bonding the implant in place called osseointegration.
 After the healing process, a porcelain crown is attached onto the root form.
-We will have an oral surgeon place the tooth root in your jaw and Drs.
-Kevin or Hillary Peck will place your dental crown.
+We will have an oral surgeon place the tooth root in your jaw and Dr. Hillary Peck will place your dental crown.
 Your implant will feel and look natural and blend in well with your existing teeth.

 Advantages of Having Dental Implants